gentlee/state-manager-benchmarks/README.md

 ### Results (x times slower - the lower, the better)

-How to read: Remove operation for RTK with immer (slices) is at averate by 87.5 slower than RTK with vanilla redux reducers.
+How to read: "remove" operation for RTK with immer (slices) is at averate by 87.5 slower than RTK with vanilla redux reducers.

 #### @reduxjs/toolkit: 2.10.1, immer: 10.2.0